-Objective: To have anatomical measurements of carotid artery bifurcation (CAB) with 64-spiral CT angiography (64-SCTA), and provide anatomic basis for related research.
+Objective: To have anatomic measurements of carotid artery bifurcation (CAB) with 64-spiral computed tomography angiography (64-SCTA), and provide anatomic basis for related research.

-Methods: Imaging data of 92 subjects (45 males, 47 females, the age range 20–82 years old and mean age 48.4 ± 6.1) without pathology of CAB, who underwent 64-SCTA in head and neck from June 1, 2008 to June 30, 2010, were selected from the PACS in our hospital.
+Methods: Imaging data of 92 subjects (45 males, 47 females, the age range 20–82 years and mean age 48.4 ± 6.1 years) without pathology of CAB, who underwent 64-SCTA in head and neck from June 1, 2008 to June 30, 2010, were selected from the Picture Archiving and Communication Systems in Zhongshan Hospital of Xiamen University, Fujian, China.
 On the 3D images, the angle and size of CAB were measured, and the statistical comparisons of measurements were made between the bilateral, sex and age groups.

-Conclusions 64-SCTA with 3D image post-processing technique can clearly observe and show the CAB.
-All of CAB measurements will provide the objective basis for applied anatomy, imaging diagnosis and surgery treatment.
+Conclusion: A 64-SCTA with 3D image post-processing technique can clearly observe and show the CAB.
+All CAB measurements will provide the objective basis for applied anatomy, imaging diagnosis and surgery treatment.